DasParijat/Ringtail-DE/README.md

 		<ul>
 			(3/27/25)
 			<li>(Ringtail)
-			Added action to dash to opposite* of player pos</li>
+			Added action to dash to opposite* of player pos, as well as action to dash to random pos in relation to player pos</li>
 		</ul>
 	<li>
 	<li>